MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/raw_streams/autosenseble.md

 - **accelerometer_x**: Acceleration minus Gx on the x-axis of the AutoSense accelerometer
   - Unit: ADC Value
   - Type: double
-  - Sampling Frequency: 16 Hz
+  - Sampling frequency: 16 Hz
   - Range: -2 to +2
 - **accelerometer_y**: Acceleration minus Gy on the y-axis position of the AutoSense accelerometer
   - *same as above (accelerometer_x)*